 1. Valued Living During Challenging Times

 A perfect fit for Frankl’s logotherapy, the Valued Living During Challenging Times worksheet has clients reflect on a challenging circumstance and reconnect with personal values.
 Through this process, clients can find meaning in their suffering and become more resilient and tolerant of stress.

 The empirically tested metaphor “passengers on the bus” has been effectively used in ACT interventions.
 The Passengers on the Bus group activity uses role-play and debriefing to help clients learn to react to distressing situations in line with their values rather than choosing to avoid painful situations or act on their emotions.

-While Logotherapy uses Socratic dialogue to find meaning, the Value Tattoo worksheet is helpful for clients that might find questions difficult or confronting.
-Instead of asking, “What is most important in life,” the client is encouraged to use creativity and imagine a tattoo that would be meaningful to them.
+While logotherapy uses Socratic dialogue to find meaning, the Value Tattoo worksheet is helpful for clients who might find questions difficult or confronting.
+Instead of asking, “What is most important in life?” the client is encouraged to use creativity and imagine a tattoo that would be meaningful to them.